A note on revelation principle from an energy perspective: Conclusion

 \section{Conclusion}

-In this paper, two main results are yielded: \\ 1) If an indirect mechanism is laborious (i.e., the strategies of agents are of an action format), then an energy condition should be added to make the revelation principle hold in the real world.
-Furthermore, it is questionable to say that the designer has incentives to work harder by choosing a direct mechanism, but finally implement the same social choice function as he would implemented easily by choosing an indirect mechanism.
-Hence, the revelation principle is perhaps not proper for a social choice function that is implemented by a ``laborious'' indirect mechanism.\\ 2) If an indirect mechanism is oral (i.e., the strategies of agents are of a message format), then there is no problem in the traditional framework of revelation principle (Note: this result holds under the assumption that $E_{m}$, $E_{g}$ and $E_{send}$ can be neglected).
-It is interesting to note that as Ref. \cite{qrp2011} has specified, the traditional revelation principle may be amended by using a quantum Bayesian mechanism and an algorithmic Bayesian mechanism.\\ To sum up, in the future there are many works to do to investigate the revelation principle more deeply, not only for the case of ``laborious'' mechanisms, but also for the case of ``oral'' mechanisms.
+In this paper, two main results are yielded: \\ 1) If the strategies of agents are of an action format, then an energy condition should be added to make the revelation principle hold in the real world.
+Furthermore, it is questionable to say that the designer has incentives to work harder by choosing a direct mechanism, but finally implements the same social choice function as he would implemented easier by choosing an indirect mechanism.
+Hence, the revelation principle may be not proper when agent's strategies are of an action format.

+2) If the strategies of agents are of a message format (\emph{i.e.}, plans of actions), then there is no problem in the traditional framework of revelation principle.
+Note: this result holds under the assumption that $E_{m}$, $E_{g}$ and $E_{send}$ can be neglected.\\